raygun101/MarkupKit/README.md

 Note that it may not be possible to establish a two-way binding in all cases.
 Internally, data binding uses [key-value observing](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/KVO.html) (KVO) to register and respond to property change events.
 Although many UIKit types support KVO, not all do.
 In such cases, the view will still respond to changes in the owner, but the owner will not be automatically updated to reflect changes in the view.

 Bindings may also be programmatically established by calling the `bind:toView:withKeyPath:` method MarkupKit adds to the `UIResponder` class.
-See _UIResponder.h_ for more information.
+See [UIResponder+Markup.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/UIResponder%2BMarkup.h) for more information.

 ### Factory Methods
 Some UIKit classes can't be instantiated by simply invoking the `new` method on the type.
-For example, instances of `UIButton` are created by calling `buttonWithType:`, and `UITableView` instances are initialized with `initWithFrame:style:`.
+For example, instances of `UIButton` are created by calling the `buttonWithType:` class method, and `UITableView` instances are initialized with `initWithFrame:style:`.

 To handle these cases, MarkupKit supports a special attribute named "style".
 The value of this attribute is the name of a "factory method", a zero-argument class method that produces instances of a given type.
 MarkupKit adds a number of factory methods to classes such as `UIButton` and `UITableView` to enable these types to be constructed in markup.

-For example, the following markup creates an instance of a "system"-style `UIButton` by calling the `systemButton` method MarkupKit adds to the `UIButton` class:
+For example, the following markup creates an instance of a system-style `UIButton` by calling the `systemButton` method MarkupKit adds to the `UIButton` class:

     <UIButton style="systemButton" title="Press Me!"/>